Find Affordable College Courses

 Women make up 33% of the geology majors at the school.

-Full Geological & Earth Sciences at East Carolina University Report
+Read full report on Geological & Earth Sciences at East Carolina University

-University of North Carolina at Chapel Hill landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree geological and earth sciences programs.
-UNC Chapel Hill is a very large public school located in the city of Chapel Hill.
+University of North Carolina at Chapel Hill did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #6 on the list.
+UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 Of the 14 students majoring in geology at UNC Chapel Hill, 29% are male and 71% are female.